Different types of body donation

 4. Your body might be rejected

-For all types of donations, a thorough medical vetting is required, although requirements vary by program and type of donation.
-Some programs will not accept very under- or over-weight bodies and most will not take bodies with certain medical conditions, such as hepatitis, HIV, or tuberculosis.
+For all types of donations, a thorough medical vetting is mandatory, although requirements vary by program and type of donation.
+Some programs will not accept very under- or over-weight bodies.
+And most will not take bodies with certain medical conditions, such as hepatitis, HIV, or tuberculosis.

-Even with best-laid plans, your body may end up being rejected or be too expensive to transport, so this might come as an extra disappointment.
+Even with best-laid plans, your body may end up being rejected or be too expensive to transport.
+This might be an extra disappointment, especially for your loved ones.
 Make sure to have a plan B for if body donation does not work out.

 5. The grieving process might be longer or more complicated

-When an organ donor passes away, the hospital keeps the deceased person on life support until recipient matches can be found for their organs.
-This is done to keep blood flowing through the body and the organs alive even though the person is legally and clinically deceased.
-This can be difficult for family members who must wait until the organs have been taken for the body to be transported and prepared for burial.
+When an organ donor passes away, the hospital keeps the deceased person on life support until the find recipient matches.
+This takes place to keep blood flowing through the body and the organs alive even though the person is legally and clinically deceased.
+This can be difficult for family members.
+For instance, they might have wait until the organ donation is complete, before they can prepare it for a funeral.

 In some cases, keeping the person on life support can also provide a false sense of hope that a loved one will somehow get better.
 This causes an even harder, more complicated situation.
 Once the organs are removed and the person is taken off of life support, it can feel like the family has to deal with the death of the same person a second time.